cmiles74/bishop/README.md

 	  (-> moustache-handler))

-Instead of asking Bishop to provide a resource equipped to handle it's own routing, instead we ask for a "raw" handler that expects routing to already have been handled.
+Instead of asking Bishop to provide a resource equipped to handle it's own routing, we ask for a "raw" handler that expects routing to already have been handled.
 We can then plug-in Moustache and provide our Bishop resources as end-points.
-More examples are available in the
+More examples are available in the [unit tests](https://github.com/tnr-global/bishop/blob/master/test/com/tnrglobal/bishop/test/core.clj#L25).
-[unit tests](https://github.com/tnr-global/bishop/blob/master/test/com/tnrglobal/bishop/test/core.clj#L25).

 ## What Else Does it Do?